rbrtsmith/rbrtsmith.github.io/_posts/2015-01-21-is-it-time-to-drop-the-media-block.md

 	<figcaption>Using the flag object to vertically center the image.</figcaption>
 </figure>

+&nbsp;

 ##The Flag Object vs the Media Object##
 Assuming you have read and understood both articles you may be left thinking that with the **Flag Object being considerably more powerful for layout**, why was the Media Object was not made redundant.
 The simple answer was browser support.
 The Media Object will work in browsers right back to IE6.
-The Flag Object uses the properties `display: table` and `display: table-cell` which is only supported in IE8+ and back in 2013 when the Flag Object was introduced most of us were still supporting IE7.
+The Flag Object uses the properties `display: table` and `display: table-cell which is only supported in IE8+ and back in 2013 when the Flag Object was introduced most of us were still supporting IE7.

+&nbsp;

 ##Should we drop support for the media object?##